marlin-mixon/FuselageMaker/README.md

 ##Known bugs
 - 1. Limitation on left facing fuselages only.
 This is considered a bug and should be fixed.
 - 2. Only way to zoom or scale up your drawing to record minute details right now is to use your browser's zoom (ctrl +, ctrl -).
 This also blows up the menu making it harder to compete for screen real estate.
+Next version will have zoom-in and zoom-out buttons.